Hristo G. Danov: Biography

 In 1876, in the wake of the major anti-Ottoman April Uprising organized by the Bulgarian population, Danov was imprisoned for three months in Plovdiv.
-Once released, he moved to Svishtov, where he was based for the most of the Russo-Turkish War (1877–1878).
+Once released, he moved to Svishtov, where he was based for most of the Russo-Turkish War (1877–1878).
 As the war led to Bulgaria's liberation, Danov had his printing office moved from Vienna to Plovdiv (which in 1878 became the capital of autonomous Eastern Rumelia, which united with the Principality of Bulgaria in 1885).
 From 1878 to 1885 he issued the Maritsa newspaper, the first all-Bulgarian newspaper, which was supported by vice-governor Todor Burmov and the interim Russian government.
 In 1880, the publishing house expanded with branches in Lom and Sofia.
 Danov himself became an associate member of the Bulgarian Literary Society (today the Bulgarian Academy of Sciences) in 1881, and an honorary member in 1900.

 Danov began his political career as a member of the Eastern Rumelia Regional Assembly in 1882.
 Between 1 February 1897 and 2 July 1899, he was mayor of Plovdiv, for which he asked to receive no salary.
 It was during his term that the first town plan of Plovdiv was designed by Josef Schnitter.
 Another of Danov's accomplishments as a mayor was the afforestation of two of Plovdiv's seven hills.
 Danov died in 1911 and was interred at the Church of the Holy Mother of God in Plovdiv.
 Among Hristo G. Danov's descendants are several prominent Bulgarians, including historian Hristo M. Danov (1908–1997) and lawyer Hristo Danov (1922–2003).
 His daughter-in-law, Sofia Danova (1879–1946), was the first Bulgarian woman to obtain a mathematics degree.

 Danov's House in Plovdiv's Old Town is home to one of the Plovdiv Regional Historical Museum's expositions, dedicated to the history of Bulgarian publishing.
 The house dates to the mid-19th century.

 Danov's namesake award was established in 1999 and is presented annually by the Bulgarian Ministry of Culture and the Plovdiv National Book Center to recognize those who make contributions to Bulgarian literary culture.